hyperledger/identus-edge-agent-sdk-ts/docs/Castor.md

 # Castor

-The Castor protocol defines a set of functions for working with Decentralized Identifiers (DIDs) and DID Documents.
+Castor module provides a suite of primitives for working with Decentralized Identifiers (DIDs).
+It allows developers to create and manage DIDs, manage their associated keys and service endpoints, and resolve DIDs to retrieve corresponding DID Documents.

+Castor currently supports creation and resolution of PRISM and Peer DID methods.

+> NOTE: Castor depends on Apollo module for cryptographic operations.

 Here's a brief explanation of each function:

 - `parseDID`: This function takes a string representation of a DID and returns a `DID` object.
 It may throw an error if the string is not a valid DID.